-I recommend using light weights and resistance bands (or just body weight) and keeping your repetitions high.
+I recommend using light weights and resistance bands (or just bodyweight) and keeping your repetitions high.

 Here is an example of a lighter resistance circuit you can do to tone up without adding bulk.

-Just be wary of building too much muscle with weighted HIIT workouts and lots of leg focused exercises.
+Just be wary of building too much muscle with weighted HIIT workouts and lots of leg-focused exercises.

-Here is an example of a full body HIIT workout that won’t bulk up your legs.
+Here is an example of a full-body HIIT workout that won’t bulk up your legs.

-High-intensity cardio such as running on a flat surface and at a steady pace works best for fat loss without bulking.
+High-intensity cardio, such as running on a flat surface and at a steady pace, works best for fat loss without bulking.